damian-pastorini/reldens-docs/README.md

 Check the most common customizations to change the game flow (login, registration, screens) as you need.

 [Follow this guide to get your game up and running in no time](customize-your-game.md)

+### - Step #4 - Publish it!

+Though we don't offer a cloud service to upload your game, you can check this example guide on [how to create your own server in AWS](demo-server-setup-aws.md).

+Since the platform use [Colyseus](https://colyseus.io/) we also recommend to try their [cloud services](https://colyseus.io/pricing/).

 ---